ArtBlocks/artblocks-docs/minter-suite/shared-minter-suite.md

 Note that vault delegation via [Delegate Cash](https://delegate.cash/) is available for the Token Holders Only minter.
 Only V1 of the delegation registry is supported at this time.
 For more details please visit this [video walkthrough](https://www.youtube.com/watch?v=2-AgG--zcaw&list=PLSNTJAzmISeZcLm19EhafsGjJXwwgzBbU&index=5).
 !!!

+### `Serial English Auction (SEA)`

+The Serial English Auction (SEA) minter allows for a series of English auctions for individual tokens to be run in sequence.
+The minter was originally inspired by the popular [nouns.wtf](https://nouns.wtf/) project, and was implemented with minor adjustments to provide a seamless experience for Art Blocks artists and collectors.

+Artists may configure future token auction parameters, such as starting auction price and minimum auction length.
+Collectors may then kick off token auctions by submitting a bid for a pre-minted token.
+Once an auction begins, any wallet may submit a higher bid for the token up for sale.
+Losing bids are refunded automatically when outbid.
+If a bid is submitted near the end of an auction, the auction is extended such that a human is able to submit a higher bid, ensuring a human can fairly compete against a bot.

+Once an auction is complete, another token auction may be started by any collector submitting a bid for the next token, while also sending the previous auction winner their token.

+The minter pre-mints tokens before their auction, so bids are placed on an already-existing token, not on hypothetical tokens.

+The minter may be used for any project, and is certainly ideal for projects that have a series of tokens that are released in a sequence.
+It may also be used to auction off a 1:1 token.
+The minter is also ideal for projects that have a strong community, as it allows for community members to participate in the auction process over a long period of time, carefully considering each generative output.

+Bids and auction parameters are stored on-chain, and the Art Blocks subgraph and API index all historical bids in [`bids_metadata`](https://docs.artblocks.io/public-api-docs/#definition-bids_metadata) as well as auction parameters in [`project_minter_configurations`](https://docs.artblocks.io/public-api-docs/#definition-project_minter_configurations).

 ### `Set Price, Polyptych`

 This minter enables the artist to mint tokens with identical token hashes.
 This is useful for projects that are intended to be displayed as a polyptych.